-BE IT RESOLVED, by the Council of The City of San Diego, that the Conflict of Interest Code of the Commission, including the appendix in which Commission members are designated and in which disclosure categories are set forth, is hereby approved.
-A copy of the Conflict of Interest Code is attached hereto and is on file in the Office of the City Clerk as Document No. RR- 286490.
+BE IT RESOLVED, by the Council of The City of San Diego, that the revised Conflict of Interest Code of the SEDC of The City of San Diego, including Appendix A in which employees are designated and Appendix B in which disclosure categories are set forth, is hereby approved.
+A copy of the Conflict of Interest Code, as amended, is attached hereto and is on file in the office of the City Clerk as Document No. RR- 287015.

-BE IT FURTHER RESOLVED, that pursuant to section (b)(4) of the Conflict of Interest Code, designated Commission members shall file their SEI's with the Commission's Chair and, upon receipt of the statements, the Chair shall make and retain a copy and forward to original of these statements to the City Clerk.
+BE IT FURTHER RESOLVED, that pursuant to section (b)(4) of the Conflict of Interest Code, designated employees shall file their Statements of Economic Interest ("SEI's") with the President and upon receipt of the statements, the President shall make and retain a copy and forward the original of these statements to the City Clerk.

-BE IT FURTHER RESOLVED, that the Conflict of Interest Code shall become effective upon the date of adoption of this resolution.
+BE IT FURTHER RESOLVED, that the revised Conflict of Interest Code shall become effective upon the date of adoption of this resolution.